cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+10/21/2020

+I think the current round of improvements take the written file log to an obvious stopping point for now - small improvements, the scripts can now generate automatically to a file and explorer pops open with the file selected, when files are written is tracked and presented as a choice.
+I believe after a little work using this that this gets the core functionality taken care of.
+But this is also probably a classic 80% scenario:
+ - This is an awesome feature if the user 'just' installs and configures the aws cli and permissions to run the scripts and everything goes right with the uploads (80%)
+ - But a good implementation of this feature wouldn't require external program install/configs, would offer good error messages and a way to try again/recover and offer good progress information - getting to this is the last 20% but to build a custom Amazon S3 uploader will probably take as more time than building out the 80% did...
+ So for now added Amazon Uploader to the idea list...

 10/20/2020